The altered scale is a scale built from the sequence: semitone – tone – semitone – tone – tone – tone – tone.

-The notes that make the melodic minor scale of G# are: G#, A#, B, C#, D#, F, G
+The notes that make up the G sharp minor melodic scale are: G#, A#, B, C#, D#, F, G

 Altered Scale application

-These scales that we worked until here need “to be in your blood”.
-But don’t take this training without motivation.
-It is fundamental that you have fun in this process.
-It is fundamental that you like the produced sounds, and that you play with the ideas.
+These scales we’ve worked on so far need to be in your blood.
+But don’t face this training without motivation.
+It is essential that you have fun in this process.
+It is essential that you like the sounds generated, that you play with the ideas.
 Your musical personality needs to emerge.
 This is the moment!

-Go to: Module 9
+Back to: Module 9